|

 Moreover, barring a notable exception, the linearity (or antilinearity)

-of specifies that these phases are
+of specifies that these phases are state-independent.

 and

-Equation (1.2.10) to the state:
+and apply Equation (1.2.10) to the

 Every unitary or antiunitary operator has an inverse (its adjoint),